 - The preliminary examination is administered at the end of fall semester of the third year in the program.
-Students will register for PSY 7800 during the semester, which will help to prepare them for the preliminary examination. - Students will not be eligible to register for 7000-level courses if they have not defended their thesis.
-Students can appeal to the Clinical Faculty for an extension of their thesis defense and for approval to register for third year/7000-level courses.
-This request must be made in writing a minimum of two weeks prior to the end of the spring semester of the second year in the program (to the DCT and the Clinical Faculty).
-An extension will require a majority consensus of the Clinical Faculty. - The two-part preliminary examination is by individual committee (minimum of three core clinical faculty members).
+Students will register for PSY 7800 during the semester, which will help to prepare them for the preliminary examination. - Students will only be eligible to sit for the Preliminary Examination after a successful thesis defense. - The two-part preliminary examination is by individual committee (minimum of three core clinical faculty members).
 Part one is a simulated psychology licensure examination that covers psychology discipline specific knowledge.
-Part two is a professional portfolio (Curriculum Vitae, two case summaries/reports) that addresses both clinical assessment and intervention.
+Part two is a professional portfolio (Curriculum Vitae, two case summaries/reports) that addresses both clinical assessment and intervention, and includes an oral examination with the committee.